MicrosoftDocs/executable-docs/tools/success/node_not_ready_status_after_node_is_i/attempt_1_failure.md

 ms.reviewer: rissing, chiragpa, momajed, v-leedennis ms.service: azure-kubernetes-service
 #Customer intent: As an Azure Kubernetes user, I want to prevent an Azure Kubernetes Service (AKS) cluster node from regressing to a Not Ready status so that I can continue to use the cluster node successfully.
-ms.custom: sap:Node/node pool availability and performance
+ms.custom: sap:Node/node pool availability and performance, innovation-engine
 ---

 # Troubleshoot a change in a healthy node to Not Ready status

 This article discusses a scenario in which the status of an Azure Kubernetes Service (AKS) cluster node changes to **Not Ready** after the node is in a healthy state for some time.
 This article outlines the particular cause and provides a possible solution.